 Roberts JS, Ferber R, Blacker D, Rumbaugh M, Grill J, for the Advisory Group on Risk Evidence Education for Dementia (AGREED) (2021).
 Disclosure of individual research results at federally funded Alzheimer’s Disease Research Centers.
 Alzheimer’s & Dementia: Translational Research & Clinical Interventions, 7:e12213.

-Researchers from the University of Michigan School of Public Health and the Jackson Laboratory for Genomic Medicine will lead an interdisciplinary, multi-institution study of the ethical, legal and social implications of workplace genomic testing in the United States.
+Researchers from the University of Michigan School of Public Health and the Jackson Laboratory for Genomic Medicine will lead an interdisciplinary, multi-institution study of the ethical, legal, and social implications (ELSI) of workplace genomic testing (wGT) in the United States.
 Here is an article in the University of Michigan’s School of Public Health newsletter with more information about the project.
 Scott Roberts is a Co-Principle Investigator and Wendy Uhlmann is a Co-Investigator on the project.

 Dr. Scott Roberts was chosen as the 2020 recipient of the Outstanding Research Award by the American Public Health Association (APHA) Genomics Forum. https://aphagenomicsforum.wixsite.com/apha/awards

-On October 29, 2019, Wendy Uhlmann was highlighted by the National Society of Genetic Counselors for her advocacy work on genetic nondiscrimination in the workplace.
+On October 29, 2019, Wendy Uhlmann was highlighted by the National Society of Genetic Counselors (NSGC) for her advocacy work on genetic nondiscrimination in the workplace.